ych479/Stats220/index.md

 # Hello guys!
 Welcome to my GitHub.
-Here, I will display my meme.
+Here, I will share my works from the University of Auckland's Stats220 course.

 ## About me
 I'm currently a UoA students, major in data science.
 This is my first time using the GitHub platform.